elastic/integrations/packages/azure/docs/eventhub.md

 https://management.usgovcloudapi.net/ for azure USGovernmentCloud Users can also use this in case of a Hybrid Cloud model, where one may define their own endpoints.

-### activitylogs
+### eventhub

-The `activitylogs` data stream of the Azure Logs package will collect any activity events that have been streamed through an azure event hub.
+The `eventhub` data stream of the Azure Logs package will collect any  events that have been streamed through an azure event hub.

-An example event for `activitylogs` looks as following:
+An example event for `eventhub` looks as following:

 ```json
 {